-- A. The unit passes the Housing Authority HQS inspection; - B. The family's share of rent does not exceed 40% of their monthly adjusted income if the gross rent exceeds the applicable payment standard; - C. The landlord and resident sign the lease to include the HUD required addendum; and - D. The Housing Authority approves the leasing of the unit.
+- A. The unit passes the Housing Authority HQS inspection or only fails non-life-threatening conditions.
+Leases failing non-life-threatening items will only be approved for owners who have not had any rent payments abated over the previous 24 months; - B. The family's share of rent does not exceed 40% of their monthly adjusted income if the gross rent exceeds the applicable payment standard; - C. The landlord and resident sign the lease to include the HUD required addendum; and - D. The Housing Authority approves the leasing of the unit.